 Putting all the pieces together

-When the modules were lifted into place, the units contained sprinkler systems, plumbing, electrical, flooring, fixtures, and even beds, desks and mattresses.
+When the modules were lifted into place, the units contained sprinkler systems, plumbing, electrical, flooring, fixtures and even beds, desks and mattresses.
 It took 14 days to manufacture each of the 90 modules inside a controlled facility, a process that is significantly faster than conventional construction.
 Once each unit was assembled, it was then shipped by truck to the campus and craned into place.
 With five to 10 workers on site at any given time, assembly of the modules began mid-May and was finished by mid-July.
 Timing was key to the project to meet the start of the fall semester.
 Students moved into the new hall in September 2018.

 Canada’s tallest modular housing project at the time of construction

-Jacobson Hall was the first five-storey modular project built in Canada, and wood met the seismic, wind and structural performance requirements.
+Trinity Western University Jacobson Hall was the first five-storey modular project built in Canada, and wood met the seismic, wind and structural performance requirements.
 For example, designers tightened wall stud spacing on the bottom two floors and used select Douglas-fir dimension lumber, dried to a lower moisture content than typical to minimize framing impacts from shrinking and swelling.
 For seismic requirements, crews secured the modules to the concrete foundation using Anchor Tiedown System (ATs) rods.
 They also increased the number and length of seismic straps.

 An abundance of wood